New lives for old buildings: Evanston organizations repurpose empty school buildings

 Its early childhood programs are offered for children who are prenatal infants to those up to age three, Evanston center director Vanessa Allen-Graves said.

-“We provide anything related to helping children meet milestones and be school-ready by the time they’re old enough for kindergarten,” Graves said.
+“We provide anything related to helping children meet milestones and be school-ready by the time they’re old enough for kindergarten,” Allen-Graves said.

 For older children, Family Focus runs after-school programs that focus on both academic success and cultural learning.